oshawa-connection/geotiff.net/README.md

 - BigTIFF is working well, but needs some tests to cover it.
 - Also some tests for cases where precision is important.
 - Handle http servers that respond in different ways in GeotiffHTTPClient.cs - check todo comments in that file.
+- Allow users to specify which samples they want to read rather than reading all of them.

 Post initial release: